Times have changed.

 I suggest to submit 2 takes per scene.
 Why?

 Creative Tip: If you do submit two takes per scene, be sure to give noticeable differences in each take.
 Or else, what is the point of offering multiples?
-Look for inspiring ideas on how to switch up your choices.
+Look on my Blog for more inspiring ideas on how to freshen up your choices.

 Don’t do any internal edits of the scene.
 You’re NOT making a short film.